Andon7/wavex-sales-hr-dashboard-power-bi/README.md

 ## How to Use
-1. Download the `.pbix` file from this repository
+1. Download the `wavex-sales-hr-dashboard.pbix` file from this repository
 2. Open it using Power BI Desktop
 3. Use filters and slicers to explore different insights